Cookie Policy

 Teaching Tools

-Read out how other teachers have approached Empire Building External link by taking a look at this thread in the Community Forum.
+Check out how other teachers have put a fun twist on the Empire Building External link activity in this thread in the Community Forum.

 During this period, several large, important empires emerged around the world.
 In these activity and articles, you’ll compare them and identify similarities and differences in the way they rose, ruled, and collapsed.